LordAlucard90/Angular-Tutorial/03 - Components and Databinding Deep Dive/readme.md

 </div>
 ```

-In this way, it is possible tell Angular to insert the content
+It is possible to tell Angular where to insert the content found on the parent
-found on the parent component.
+component.

 ```angular2html
 <app-server-element